 Colorado imposes sales tax on the entire amount charged for rooms and accommodations.
-In general, the tax applies to any charge paid for the use, possession, or the right to use or possess any room in a hotel, apartment hotel, inn, lodging house, motor hotel, motel, guest house, guest ranch, dude ranch, trailer coach, or mobile home and to any space in any camp ground, auto camp, or trailer court and park.
+In general, the tax applies to any charge paid for the use, possession, or the right to use or possess any room in a hotel, apartment hotel, inn, lodging house, motor hotel, motel, guest house, guest ranch, dude ranch, trailer coach, or mobile home and to any space in any auto camp or trailer court and park.
 Under certain circumstances, the rental of rooms and accommodations to a permanent resident for a period of at least 30 consecutive days is exempt from sales tax.
-Please see Department publication Sales & Use Tax Topics: Rooms & Accommodations for additional information.
+For additional information, please see Department publication "Sales & Use Tax Topics: Rooms & Accommodations", available online at Tax.Colorado.gov/sales-use-tax-guidance-publications.